 - Hallucinations – The person sees, hears, feels, smells or tastes something that is not actually there.
 The hallucination is often of disembodied voices which no one else can hear.

 Anti-psychotics have greatly improved the outlook for individual patients as they reduce the psychotic symptoms and usually allow the patient to function more effectively and appropriately.
-This medication coupled with Private Psychological Session can give you the best results for your illness.
+This medication coupled with a Private Psychological Services Session can give you the best results for your illness.

-In your private sessions your psychologist can focus on current or past problems, experiences, thoughts, feelings, or relationships.
+In your private sessions, your psychologist in Melbourne can focus on current or past problems, experiences, thoughts, feelings, or relationships.
 A positive relationship with your psychologist can give you a reliable source of information, sympathy, encouragement, and hope, all of which are essential for managing your schizophrenia.
 Your psychologist can you to better understand and adjust to living with schizophrenia by educating them about the causes, symptoms or problems they may be having.